danholle/webdevbox/README.md

 ## ***webdevbox:***
 # **Setting Up a Web Application Development Server**

-TODO List:
- *  Do a security advice page:  https://help.ubuntu.com/community/SSH/OpenSSH/Configuring
- *  Switch to pulling Tomcat from Apache archive
- *  ~~Get commonbase/gateway/url2box/certify to work end to end for GoDaddy~~
- *  Get them to work end to end for No-IP
- *  Rationalize purge for each unit:  we are removing a partially installed or somehow broken thing to a clean point, not a clean rollback
- *  Rationalize install scripts to be like gateway/install:  i.e.
-     *  Check if already installed (offer purge if reinstall desired)
-     *  Check if prereqs WE USE are in place
-     *  Check parameter validity
-     *  Actually do it
-     *  Describe validation steps
-     *  Describe what is next if validation works
- *  Rationalize writeups for each unit
-     *  Common header format
-     *  Describe what function we are fulfilling
-     *  What do I need to do?
-     *  Validation steps
-     *  Next Steps with link to its .md
- *  Fix up this main writeup
-     *  Common header format
-     *  Objective
-     *  Assumptions
-     *  Overview of solution / ground rules
-         *  Links out to TL;DR pages
-     *  Quick Start Example
-         *  Just the script
- *  Do a once-over eyeballing .md files and links
- *  Do a dry run through GoDaddy and No-IP
- *  gitsave

 -------

 Building web applications on a home server is one thing.
 Making them available on the public internet is something else.

 Dealing with dynamic IP's, controlling and securing what's visible externally, certificates and encryption... it's not exactly rocket science, but it can be a pain to get it all to play nicely together.

 If you're trying to do something similar, and these scripts can take away that pain for you, terrific.

 --------

 Starting point:
+ *  You have an Ubuntu machine you want to use as a platform for developing and running web applications
- *  You have an Ubuntu machine on a home network with a broadband connection through some router/hub
+ *  That machine is on a home network with a broadband connection through some router/hub
- *  You have set up an URL where you want your server to appear on the public internet... either
+ *  You have set up an URL where you want your server to appear on the public internet... for example,
      *  a domain from GoDaddy, or
      *  a dynamic IP forwarding URL from no-ip.com (free).
      *  Note:  *I'm not promoting either of these;  these are just the ones I've successfully used and scripted.*

 Ending point:
  *  Any internet browser who goes to your URL is connected to your Ubuntu machine.
  *  That URL remains connected through your home broadband dynamic IP address through a DNS updater which runs automatically and transparently (systemd service).